Completing Smiles with Dental Implants in Corpus Christi

 A dental implant is a titanium post inserted below the gum line that precisely mimics the lost root structure of missing teeth.
-Following surgical insertion, the dental implant fuses with the gums and supportive alveolar bone tissue, creating a durable support system that is similar to the tooth’s root structure.
+Following surgical insertion, the dental implant integrates with the gums and supportive bone tissue, creating a durable support system that is similar to the tooth’s root structure.
 Once supportive tissues have thoroughly attached to the implant posts, a replacement tooth or teeth can be fixed to the implant.

 Like natural tooth roots, dental implants provide support for teeth, and they stimulate the underlying jawbone to retain density and support the natural volume of gum tissue.
 Dental implants offer the most versatile tooth replacement options to replace any number of missing teeth, including:

 - Single tooth replacement – a dental crown affixed to a single implant post is the most natural way to replace missing teeth without damaging surrounding teeth to offer support.